rackerlabs/support-how-to/content/how-to/rackspace-fabric/azure-v2-upgrade/index.md

 **Step 4.** Select a specific **Manage Cloud Account** from the list and click **Switch Account**.
 The selected account can be **Set to Default** by selecting the **Checkbox**.

-**Note: You can search for and view any Azure subscriptions by clicking the carat icon next to the Managed Cloud account or typing in the filter accounts box**
+**Note: You can search for and view any Azure subscriptions by clicking the arrow icon next to the Managed Cloud account or typing in the filter accounts box**

 <img width="470" alt="Switch Account Updated" src="Switch Account Updated.png">